Relationship between covariance of Wigner functions and transformation noncontextuality: Discussion

 Another open question is whether any quasiprobability representation on an overcomplete frame \cite{FerrieEmerson2009} (like the one in \cite{Delfosse2015} and unlike the Wigner representation) always implies the corresponding model to be transformation contextual.
 In an overcomplete frame representation the phase-point operators are, by definition, more than the ones needed to form a basis.
-This is expected to imply multiple distinct representations of each transformation.\footnote{By the time this article first appeared this result has been proven in \cite{SchmidPusey2020} with minor extra assumptions.} Showing that only complete frame representations provide noncontextual models would be a first step to ultimately try to prove that any noncontextual ontological model has to correspond to a Wigner representation, thus also generalizing theorem $1$ (\emph{i.e.} removing the red ``star'' in figure \ref{Relations}).
+This is expected to imply multiple distinct representations of each transformation.\footnote{By the time this article first appeared this result has been proven in \cite{SchmidPusey2020} with minor extra assumptions.} Showing that only complete frame representations provide noncontextual models would be a first step to ultimately try to prove that any noncontextual ontological model has to correspond to a Wigner representation.

 Our results show that breaking positivity preservation is a stronger notion of nonclassicality than transformation contextuality and non-covariance.
 With respect to positivity preservation, the single qubit stabilizer theory is classical, even if it shows transformation contextuality and breaks covariance.
 This fact motivates the study of the physical justifications for considering positivity preservation a legitimate classical feature.
 It would be also interesting to explore other subtheories in which positivity preservation, unlike other notions of classicality, coincides with classical computational simulability.
-With this work we aim to promote further research on the reasons why the contextuality present in qubit stabilizer theory has, computationally, a classical nature.\footnote{Meaningful results in this direction have been found in \cite{Karanjai2018}, where it is shown that contextuality lower bounds the number of classical bits of memory required to simulate subtheories of quantum mechanics.
+With this work we aim to promote further research on the reasons why the contextuality present in qubit stabilizer theory has, computationally, a classical nature.\footnote{Meaningful results in this direction have been found in \cite{Karanjai2018}, where it is shown that contextuality lower bounds the number of classical bits of memory required to simulate subtheories of quantum theory.
 In the case of multi-qubit stabilizer theory, it demands a quadrating scaling in the number of qubits, which coincides with the scaling of Gottesman-Knill algorithm \cite{Gottesman99}.
-If considering the noncontextual stabilizer theory of odd dimensional qudits the scaling becomes linear.}
+If one considers the noncontextual stabilizer theory of odd dimensional qudits the scaling becomes linear.}

-\textit{Acknowledgements}
+\section{Acknowledgements}